kami4ka/Poor-Man-s-Polaroid/README.md

 - Enjoy your DIY Poor Man's Polaroid

 # What about enclosure?
 You can use your own encloure for this project.
-I have a 3D printed model for my device enclosure, but while installation I had to file it a bit to place my thermal printer.
-I'll add it after few fixed or AS IS for community improvements.
+I have a 3D model for my device enclosure, but while installation I had to file it a bit to place my thermal printer.
+Printed model link: https://a360.co/2s8DhJL

 # Ok.
 It's pretty clear.
 But why?
 Because every photo costs as a sip of cofee.
 Literally.
 Or even cheaper.